bbrownekianda/docs/getting-started/README.md

 ## Kianda is a no-code and low-code development platform

 Kianda saves your organisation time and resources.
 Following a short onboarding, you can assign any employee to build web applications for your business, without the need for any coding experience. **No-code** literally means just that, you don't need to know how to code to build digital processes.
 Anyone is empowered to create.
-Using Kianda you can create a prototype quickly and simply by clicking and scrolling in an easy-to-use interface.
+Using Kianda you can create a prototype quickly and simply, by clicking and scrolling in an easy-to-use interface.

-For those that have coding experience, Kianda's open, extensible architecture allows a **low-code** approach, meaning you can use the Kianda graphical user interface to extend the range of applications to create what you want using your own code.
+For those that have coding experience, Kianda's open, extensible architecture allows a **low-code** approach, meaning you can use the Kianda graphical user interface to extend the range of applications to create what you want, using your own code.
 This type of reusability, leveraging existing templates to build applications, reduces the turnaround time, improving organisational productivity.

 The flexible nature of Kianda allowing custom-coding and no-coding development provides the optimum solution for your business.